MichaelMCE/VLCStream/readme.txt

 VLCStream - A desktop and/or headless media player with native support for touch input and external displays

-Install:
-Get VLC 2.0.x from: http://www.videolan.org/

-Unpack the Vlcstream archive in to the VLC install location.
-(vlcstream.exe and vlc.exe should be in the same directory.)

 Executing:
 Run vlcstream.exe, drag'n'drop media on to this file or pass media path to vlcstream.eze via a Windows console prompt or shortcut.
 Eg; vlcstream "f:\path\to\file.ext"